vkola-lab/jad2024/README.md

 # TAU SUVR Graphical Modeling Project
 In this repository, you will find all the code nessescary to:
+1. Clean and harmonize raw data csvs for ADNI and A4 cohorts
-1. Run Graphical LASSO model on Tau SUVR values
+2. Run Graphical LASSO model on bootstrapped Tau SUVR values
-2. Analyze graph level metrics to determine differences between global amyloid quartile groups
+3. Analyze graph level metrics to determine differences between global amyloid quartile groups

 ## Graphical Model Pipeline